TravisWheelerLab/drug-sniffer/docs/_sources/usage.rst.txt

 The simplest way to learn how to use Drug Sniffer is to experiment with the examples (see below for more information).
 These may be found in the ``examples/`` directory within the project repository.
-From this directory, you can run one of the examples with the command below.
+From the project root directory, you can run one of the examples with the command below.

 ::

   nextflow run \
-    -profile local \
-    -params-file 3vri_params.yaml \
+    -params-file examples/3vri_params.yaml
-    ../workflow/workflow.nf

 There are three things going on here.
 First, we select the environment the workflow will run in with ``-profile local``.
 The available environments are